Billzxl/LLM-material/README.md

 # For Readers <a name="forreaders"></a>
-We will gradually expand the contents of this repository, which is an ongoing long-term endeavor.

 ## 2023.12.18 Announcement
 We'll be focusing on updating RAG-related materials for 1 to 2 weeks